Exam format

 Types of Mortgages & Sources of Financing

-ARMs, points, qualifying ratios, secondary mortgage market
+ARMs, points, qualifying ratios, conventional, FHA, VA, mortgage markets

 4%